Life at Deloitte

 With a background in outsourcing and shared services large-scale transformations, I am looking forward to exploring and pushing forward the thinking around cyber delivery models, alongside our clients.
 As the maturity of cyber services grows, so does the importance of delivering them in the most effective and efficient way.

-Stephanie Barry, Cyber Risk Analyst, Deloitte Business Security
+Stephanie Barry, Assistant Manager, Quality, Risk & Security, Deloitte Business Security

 "It’s been an amazing ride!
 With a background in data analysis, I joined Deloitte in the UK in 2015.
 At the time, I was part of the Quality and Risk Operations department where I developed my skills in information security risk.
 One year after joining the team in the UK, I seized the opportunity to join Deloitte’s internal security team in Switzerland.
 I was excited to build upon my risk background and become a cyber risk analyst.
 My new team in Switzerland helped me define a development plan, which included technical training, such as information system, cloud and networking security courses, as well as women in leadership courses.